 - Skilled and detailed implementation of micro occlusal management protocols.

 Appropriate treatment can be planned and implemented based on these healthy physiologic parameters.
 The occlusal end point is to establish the previously described ten requirements of stability, using the most conservative approach possible.

-Solving complex TMD and occlusal problems can be tremendously rewarding.
+Solving complex TMD, psychological unrest and occlusal problems can be tremendously rewarding.
 The key to successful treatment based on foundational process of objective analysis in both the diagnosis and treatment phases.
 Focusing on a comprehensive diagnostic work up and implementing strategic occlusal management protocols in both phase I and phase II stages of treatment based on time-tested gnathic and neuromuscular (GNM) principles and protocols is the key to treatment success.